 - Other courses as determined by each academic school

-Some courses may require departmental or professor approval or additional fees in order to enroll.
+Some courses may have additional fees in order to enroll.

 AUDITING GUIDELINES BY SCHOOL:

-Please review the Auditing Guidelines By School for a list of ineligible/eligible courses by school and to find out if the course you are interested in requires departmental approval.
+Please review the Auditing Guidelines By School for a list of ineligible/eligible courses by school.

 Obtaining departmental/instructor approval: You must reach out directly to the department or instructor to obtain written approval for your admittance in the course.
 A simple email correspondence between you and the listed professor will suffice.
 You may locate contact information via the online directory.
 Approvals must be forwarded to firstname.lastname@example.org and received before your registration can be processed with the registrar.